saifhussain881/relationship-bridge/gracebridge/README.md

 # GraceBridge - Christian Counseling Chat Application

-GraceBridge is a frontend-only React application that simulates a 3-way Christian counseling chatbot experience.
-It allows users to create or join a counseling session where they can interact with a simulated partner and an AI counselor that provides faith-based guidance.
+GraceBridge is a React application with a Node.js backend that provides a 3-way Christian counseling chatbot experience.
+It allows users to create or join a counseling session where they can interact with a partner and an AI counselor that provides faith-based guidance.

 ## Features